NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ## Initial Setup

 Firebase supports two types of databases: realtime database and firestore.
-This plugin, currently, only supports the realtime database.
 You can find the differences between these databases and which one will suit you better on the [official site](https://firebase.google.com/docs/database/rtdb-vs-firestore).

 If you are set on using the realtime database you will need to first create it in your Firebase console: